blue-sky-r/mpv/scripts/README.md

 Shows OSD stream title defined in the playlist on stream change.
 However, the `media-title` property gets updated more frequently then the stream changes.
-Therefore it is important to filter out unwanted updates which is implemented by configurable validation pattern `valid
+Therefore it is important to filter out unwanted updates which is implemented by configurable validation pattern `valid` (default pattern based on SMPlayer playlist format)

 Configurable options:
 * format ...
 OSD text format (default "%N. %t")